 Get personalized support for your family

 We have trained and caring master’s-level counselors ready to help any parent struggling with a child’s drug or alcohol use.
-They are here to listen, share information and help you find answers.
+They are here to listen, help you find answers and make an action plan.
 Call the Helpline, connect via live chat or email us to get help.
 All communications are free and confidential.
 Our services are made possible thanks to the generous support of donors.

 Our counselors will listen to your story — the challenges, setbacks, obstacles and myriad emotions that often go along with a child’s substance use.
 Given that there is no one-size-fits-all approach and each family is unique, they’ll propose a personalized course of action, offering the best tools and resources to help you help your child, yourself and your family.

-Live chat with one of our counselors to receive the same help and support with an additional level of privacy for anyone uncomfortable speaking on the phone.
+Live chat with one of our counselors to receive the same help and support with an additional level of privacy for anyone uncomfortable or not able to speak on the phone.

 In case you’re unable to call or chat at this time, or you simply prefer email, complete our contact form to request a personal follow-up from one of our counselors.

 You were a safety net when I felt like I was drowning.
 You had resources to suggest and knew just what to say.
 Thank you for being there.

 Depending on individual circumstances, you may also be referred to Parent Coaching.
 This program pairs those seeking additional guidance and support with a trained parent volunteer who has also traveled the path of dealing with a child’s substance use.

 Coaching takes place on the phone – over the course of about five calls – during approximately a six-week period.
 Coaches are versed in the techniques of Community Reinforcement and Family Training (CRAFT), an evidence-based approach shown to set the stage for positive outcomes.
 Parent coaches are there to listen, offer ideas and reaffirm that you aren’t alone in this struggle.